 - Enrolled as a degree-seeking student

-- In good academic standing
+- · In good academic standing

 - Maintaining full-time enrollment

 - Making satisfactory academic progress

-- A U.S. citizen or permanent resident
+- A U.S. citizen, permanent resident, or eligible noncitizen

 Financial aid is packaged for one academic year at a time but, upon reapplication and continued eligibility, may be renewed for succeeding years.
 The priority filing deadline for applying for all financial aid administered by Christopher Newport University is March 1 for the following academic year.
 Students may apply for the Pell Grant and Direct Student Loan programs on a rolling basis.
 Prospective students must be admitted to the University before receiving a financial aid package.
-Announcements of financial aid decisions for first-time freshmen applying through standard admission by the priority date are normally made no later than April.
-Announcements for early decision admits begin in mid-December and mid-January for early action.

-Announcements for all returning students applying by the priority deadline and whose applications are complete are normally made no later than March.
+For returning students who submit applications by the priority filing date financial aid offers are normally made beginning in March.
 The Office of Financial Aid notifies all students of their financial aid status via email.
-Students are instructed to log in to their electronic aid package, acknowledge the terms and conditions of their package and accept or decline federal student loan offers.
+Students are instructed to log in to their electronic aid package via CNU Live, acknowledge the terms and conditions of their package and accept or decline federal student loan offers.